Standard of living in Israel: Health

 Israel has a system of universal health care run by semi-private non-profit corporations heavily regulated by the government, wherein all citizens are entitled to the same Uniform Benefit Package.
 All Israeli citizens are required to have membership in one of four Health Maintenance Organizations which are subsidized by taxpayer funds.
 According to a 2000 study by the World Health Organization, Israel had the 28th best health care system in the world.
 In 2013, Bloomberg ranked Israel as having the fourth most efficient healthcare system in the world, surpassed only by Hong Kong, Singapore, and Japan.

-Israel's medical facilities are recognized worldwide for their high standards of health services, top-quality medical resources and research, modern hospital facilities, and an impressive ratio of physicians and specialists to the population.
-Israeli doctors make NIS 20,000–24,000 (US$5,000–$6,000) per month.
+Israel's medical facilities are recognized worldwide for their high standards of health services, medical resources and research, modern hospital facilities, and ratio of physicians and specialists to the population.
+Israeli doctors earn NIS 20,000–24,000 (US$5,000–$6,000) per month.

 Israel has one of the highest life expectancies at birth in the world, ranking 8 out of 224 nations (2009), with an average life expectancy of 80.73.
 However, Israel's Arab population has a life expectancy of 75.9 years for males, and 79.7 years for females.
 Israel's infant mortality rate is also extremely low, with 2.2 per 1,000 live births for Jews, and 6.4 for Arabs.
 Emergency medical services are generally provided by Magen David Adom, Israel's national emergency medical, disaster, ambulance, and blood bank service.
 In some areas, it is supplemented by Hatzalah and the Palestine Red Crescent Society.